dileshm/Mini-Projects/README.md

 # Mini-Projects
-These are my Mini-Projects, ideas and things that I've played around with.
+These are my Mini Projects, ideas and things that I've played around with.